George Perkins Marsh: Work

 His book Man and Nature (1864) constituted an early work of ecology, and played a role in the creation of the Adirondack Park.
 Marsh argued that deforestation could lead to desertification.
 Referring to the clearing of once-lush lands surrounding the Mediterranean, he asserted "the operation of causes set in action by man has brought the face of the earth to a desolation almost as complete as that of the moon."
 He argued that welfare is secured as long as man manages resources and keep them in good condition.
 Welfare of future generations should be one of resource management determinants.
 Resource scarcity is a result of misbalancing an environmental equilibrium.
 In other words: it comes from unreasonable human action rather than is determined by some absolute resource scarcity.
+He also studied the work of the Italian foresters, particularly Adolf von Berenger and was influenced by the approaches to forest restoration.
+Marsh was visiting Berenger at the forestry institute in Vallombrosa at the time of his death.